PhilTheGM/DeathwatchAndAscension/HouseRules.md

 A collection of suggested house rules to make play faster and more fun!

 ## Characteristics Array Method
-Thake the following array and add 5 points,  increasing no number above 20:
+Take the following array and add 5 points,  increasing no number above 20:
 `2, 6, 8, 10, 11, 12, 14, 16, 18`
 The resulting figures may be added to your characteristics in any order you wish.